GSG-Robots/studio-custom-names/README.md

 Then, move/rename the ``StudioPartsDefinition2.txt.original`` file to ``StudioPartsDefinition2.txt``.

 Alternatively, you can run delete all the rules files in the ``rules`` directory and run the script again.

+## After an Studio update

+After an update of Studio, the ``StudioPartsDefinition2.txt`` file may be overwritten.
+Please open Studio and see if the changed part names are still correct.
+If not, you have to delete the ``StudioPartsDefinition2.txt.original`` file and run the script.